zvada/technology/docs/documentation/style-guide.md

 - Links to the area's homepage (e.g. https://opensciencegrid.org/technology/) need to be of the form `[link text](/)`

+- Links to other areas (like from https://opensciencegrid.org/technology/ to https://opensciencegrid.org/operations/) need to be absolute links (i.e. include the domain name)

 ### Section links ###

 To link sections within a page, lowercase the entire section name and replace spaces with dashes.
 If there are multiple